JuliaGaussianProcesses/AbstractGPs.jl/docs/src/api.md

 ## When to implement FiniteGP methods

-If you have a new subtype of `AbstractGP` and it implements the API above (i.e. you don't mind computing covariance matrices), then you'll not need to add new methods involving your own `FiniteGP` -- the fallback implementations will be completely fine.
+If you have a new subtype of `AbstractGP` and it implements the API above (i.e. you don't mind computing covariance matrices), then you'll not usually need to add new methods involving your own `FiniteGP` -- the fallback implementations will often be completely fine.

 There are, however, some situations in which this is not the case.